 VISIBLE SATELLITE SHOWING ECLIPSE ON APRIL 8, 2024

 This is an annotated visible satellite image between 18z (1 PM CDT) and 1830z (1:30 PM CDT) of the south-central continental USA and northern Mexico.
 The area showing my location in SW Arkansas is indicated by a yellow "X", just north of a dissipating area of low clouds and entering clear skies.
-The unmistakable dark shadow is just crossing N Mexico and will enter SW Texas, continuing northeastwards across the USA and eventually into eastern Canada at hyper-sonic ground relative speeds.
+The unmistakable dark shadow is just crossing N Mexico and will enter SW Texas, continuing northeastwards across the USA and eventually into eastern Canada at high supersonic ground relative speeds.

 CHASE TRIP CHRONOLOGY FOR THE TOTAL ECLIPSE IN APRIL 2024